dxdxdt/UnityAutoBuild/README.md

 advanced use.

-The config file is validated before used by the script using `UnityAutoBuild.xsd` schema file.
+The config file is validated before used by the script using `UnityAutoBuild.xsd` file.
 If `xmllint` complains, it is worth to read the schema to understand how the config file can be written.
 Here's the description of the content.